Degree: Bachelor of Arts (BA)

 Program Requirements

 Students pursuing the BA are required to take 45 credit hours of course work which includes study in communication sciences and disorders, psychology, and English/linguistics, as well as in statistics and research design.
-A recommended course sequence is shown below.
-Please note, however, that an individual student's sequence may differ from this one.
-For example, undergraduate students may elect to take 400- or 500-level graduate courses with departmental/instructor permission.
+Undergraduate students may elect to take 400- or 500-level graduate courses with departmental/instructor permission.

 COSI 211 | Phonetics and Phonology | 3 |